kmorel/kmorel.github.io/content/posts/diy-spin-art.md

 ![](sandbox-prop.jpg)
 {{% /right %}}

 I still need to place this assembly upright.
-The easiest play I found to do
+The easiest place I found to do
 so: a sandbox in my backyard.
 I just buried the tail end of the drill a bit in the sand.